Battle of Lissa (1866): Attack

-First he ordered the Terribile and the Varese to join him, then he had his own ships and those of Vacca deploy in line of bearing to the northwest.
-He gave Albini the signal to leave the boats and men ashore and at the same time ordered him to position his wooden ships behind the armored line.
+Persano first ordered Terribile and Varese to join his division, then had his own ships and those of Vacca deploy in line of bearing to the northwest.
+He gave Albini the signal to leave the boats and men ashore and at the same time ordered him to position his wooden ships behind the ironclad line.
 When he realized a few minutes later that his line was pointing in the wrong direction, Persano gave the signals: “Steer northeast for one minute”, then “Close up” and “Attack the enemy”.

-The ironclads were very slow to reach their positions and Re di Portogallo and Castelfidardo reported engine failures.
-After some repairs, they finally took their places.
-The Formidabile immediately steamed off to Ancona after signaling to Persano that he could not fight.
-Shortly after the Italians had formed up, Persano changed his mind and ordered a keel line formation to be formed.
-First came the Carignano, then the Castelfidardo and the Ancona, which formed the vanguard.
-They were followed by the Re d'Italia, the Affondatore, the Palestro, the San Martino in the center and, in the rear, the Ribotti, the Re di Portogallo and the Maria Pia.
-The Terribile and the Varese were still several nautical miles away to the south, so that the entire line covered a space of 13 nmi.
+The Italian ironclads were slow to reach their positions as Re di Portogallo and Castelfidardo reported engine failures.
+After repairs, they finally took their places.
+Formidabile steamed off to Ancona after signaling to Persano that it could not fight due to damage sustained from the earlier duel with the Austrian shore batteries.
+Shortly after the Italians had formed up, Persano changed his mind and ordered a line formation.
+First came Carignano, followed by Castelfidardo and Ancona, forming the vanguard.
+They were followed by Re d'Italia, Affondatore, Palestro, and San Martino in the center.
+In the rear of the line were Ribotti, Re di Portogallo and Maria Pia.
+Terribile and Varese were still several nautical miles away to the south, so that the entire line covered a space of 13 nmi.

 At around 10:00, Persano decided that he needed a fast, maneuverable ship to monitor the fighting outside the battle line.
-Since the Re d' Italia was neither fast nor maneuverable, he decided to switch to the Affondatore.
-Unfortunately, the Affondatore only had a vice admiral's flag, not an admiral's flag, and no signal was sent to the rest of the fleet announcing this change.
+Since the Re d'Italia was neither fast nor maneuverable, he decided to switch to the Affondatore.
+Unfortunately, the Affondatore only had a vice admiral's flag, not an admiral's flag, and no signal was sent to the rest of the fleet announcing the change.
 The stopping of the Re d'Italia also created a significant gap in the line of Italian armored ships.
-The Italian armored line was therefore only closed at the front.
-In the center, the Re d'Italia was isolated, and at the end, the gaps between the ships were much wider than they should have been according to the order.
+The Italian armored line was therefore only closed up at the front.
+In the center, Re d'Italia was isolated, and at the end, the gaps between the ships were much wider than they should have been according to the order.

-Von Tegetthoff recognized his chance and broke through the enemy line between the Re d'Italia and the Ancona at 10:50.
+Tegetthoff recognized his chance and broke through the Italian line between Re d'Italia and Ancona at 10:50.
 The Austrians engaged in an exchange of fire with Vacca's division, but the Italian shells missed the Austrian ships due to the heavy swell.
 Whether because of the smoke from their own guns or because the Italians had maneuvered well, the Austrians were unable to ram any Italian ships during this first attack.
 After the Austrians had passed the gap, Vacca had broken off to port with his three ships to attack the weaker Austrian rearguard.